 - Locate Windows Installer.
 It should be at the bottom of the list.

-- Right-click again and choose Start.
+- Now right-click it again and choose Start.

 - Restart your computer.

-That should be enough to relieve you of the ”There is a problem with this Windows Installer package” installation error.
-In case you have an alternative solution or question regarding the presented solutions, make sure to tell us in the comments section below.
+That should be enough to rid you of the There is a problem with this Windows Installer package installation error.